xenobiont/cat-or-dog/README.md

 - create one object of each subtype and call their methods

-- create a function makeSound that will take any Pet as argument and will call the correspondinf mathjods to hear pet's voice
+- create a function makeSound that will take any Pet as argument and will call the corresponding method to hear pet's voice.
+Use custom type guard